sony-mathew/sony-mathew.github.io/site/posts/2019-travel-diary.md

 # 2019 Moments

-I have put together a video by compiling all the small clips shot on the phone during the travels.
+I have put together an experimental video compilation of all the small clips shot on the phone during the travels.
+This is a habit that I picked up and experimenting on from last year.
+(Pardon my videography skills)

 <iframe class="youtube" src="https://www.youtube.com/embed/RdHUVqQY0M0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br/>